konacurrents/SemanticMarkerAPI/README.md

 ```

-# The following are REST API's matching the BNF Grammer
+# The following are REST API's matching the BNF Grammar
 ------------------------------------------------------------------------------------------
 ### invokeSemanticMarker - runs the Semantic Marker&trade;
 <details>